google/security-research/kernelctf/rules.md

   5. Send us your exploit within 90 days of Step 1 with the description of the exploitation technique via a PR to [the security-research repo](https://github.com/google/security-research/) (see required structure below).
 This is mandatory step for us to start verification of the vulnerability.

-  6. If the PR GHA checks are successful and we verified that the submission exploits the claimed vulnerability, you get half of the reward amount (except the novelty bonus).
-After a manual PR review and the PR is merged, you get the other half of the reward amount (and the potential novelty bonus).
+  6. Once the PR's GitHub Actions (GHA) checks pass and we confirm the submission exploits the claimed vulnerability, you receive the first half of the reward.
+After a manual review and the PR is merged, the second half is issued.
+Note that these payouts exclude the potential novelty bonus, which is awarded separately every three months.

 ### Google Bughunter's website submission process